 Thank you for the question, Helen!

 A Brief Explanation

 Wax bloom happens when the wax in a colored pencil rises to the top of the layers of colored pencil on paper.
-It usually happens with pencils that use a binding agent that’s mostly wax-based.
 The softer the pencil, the more likely wax bloom becomes.
 That’s because soft pencils use more binder to hold the pigment together in lead form.
 The more wax binder in a pencil, the more wax binder ends up on the paper.

 Wax bloom makes the colors look misty or foggy.
 Sometimes, colors appear to actually get lighter overnight or after a few days, but that’s not true.
 The color is the same; it’s just “veiled” in a layer of wax bloom.
 This illustration shows the difference wax bloom can make.

 Wax bloom happens with all colors, but it’s especially noticeable in dark colors.
 Light colors simply don’t show the wax bloom as much.

 Prismacolor pencils are notorious for producing wax bloom, but Helen is getting wax bloom on Luminance pencils and Derwent Lightfast pencils.
 It is a possibility with any colored pencil with a largely wax binder.

 So now you know what wax bloom is.
 Let’s talk about how to avoid it.